 Gameloft has been an industry giant in mobile gaming for over 30 years, so Gameloft Toronto took on the multiyear project to create a Lego game that could engage & excite the large adult audience of mobile gaming.

-This case study was explored in written longform over on Medium, where I also share insights about being the first to introduce UX principles to an industry not versed in the discipline, and implementing design thinking tools in this space to aid existing processes.
+As the Principle UX Designer for the studio, I worked on broader initiatives in design mentoring & process refinement as well as project work - read more about being the first to introduce UX principles to an industry not versed in the discipline, and implementing design thinking tools like user testing, journey mapping and prototyping to aid existing processes.

 Expertise